aschidlovsky/Azure-DevOps-Git-Crawler/docs/instructions.md

 ## Entry Point Detail

 Inspect `init`, `run`, button `clicked`, datasource `executeQuery`, field `modified`, and any other entry hooks.
 For every method:
-- Cite context, trigger, snippet, and explanation.
+- Cite context, trigger, snippet, and explanation based solely on the raw file.
-- Quote exact lines from the `source` payload and cross-reference the `calls`, `assignments`, `conditions`, and `returns` arrays so nothing is summarized vaguely.
+- Quote exact lines from the `source` payload; manually describe the method calls, assignments, conditions, and returns involved (no helper arrays are provided).
 - Do not group methods or skip coverage with meta statements (“similar logic”).
 Every hook stands alone.

 ## CRUD Hook Detail

-- For every explicit override (`write`, `validateWrite`, `insert`, `update`, `delete`, etc.), produce an entry mirroring the entry-point format, including line-level commentary based on `assignments`, `conditions`, and `crud_operations`.
+- For every explicit override (`write`, `validateWrite`, `insert`, `update`, `delete`, etc.), produce an entry mirroring the entry-point format, including line-level commentary describing the relevant assignments and conditions from the raw code.
-- For implicit operations, enumerate each persistence call in `crud_operations`.
-Show the actual line (`code`) and explain why it fires.
-If it is purely `FormSaveKernel`, state “No direct snippet—handled by FormSaveKernel automatically.”
+- For implicit operations, describe the exact statements that invoke persistence (insert/update/delete/update_recordset/etc.).
+If persistence is purely `FormSaveKernel`, state “No direct snippet—handled by FormSaveKernel automatically.”
 - Never summarize multiple hooks with a single sentence or fall back to meta statements.

 ## UI Highlights

-- Iterate over every entry in `ui_controls`.
-For each control, use the template’s table structure (Control / Behavior) and draw facts from the `properties`, `hierarchy`, relevant handlers, and `source` snippets (AllowEdit, enabled, value, clicked methods, etc.).
-Cite control-level snippets and line numbers.
+- Manually scan the form/tree in the `source` file to enumerate controls.
+For each control, use the template’s table structure (Control / Behavior) and cite the relevant handler snippets (AllowEdit, enabled, value, clicked methods, etc.).
-- Mention datasources explicitly if they supply UI data or enforce Allow*/AutoDeclaration behavior.
+- Mention datasources explicitly if they supply UI-facing data or enforce Allow*/AutoDeclaration behavior.

 ## Branch Tracker (Global Table)